NareshPoudel1/ipl_dataset_analysis/README.md

 ts from the datasets.
 Additionally, data visualization tools like matplotlib (bargraphs, histograms, and pie charts) and seaborn (heat maps) were utilized to visually explore and present valuable information about the datasets.

+Also used numpy and seaborn for different analysis insights of the data set.